Malaysian Tax Issues for Expatriates and Non-Residents

 16. How Do I Know That IRBM had Made the Refund of Excess Tax Payment?

-IRBM will credit directly to your bank account that you had registered with them.
-Unfortunately, there is no notification from IRBM when this transfer happened.
+LHDN will credit directly to the bank account that you had registered with them.
+Unfortunately, there is no notification from when this transfer happened.

 Malaysia's personal tax rate may not be the best.